 - Assess your current online platforms and available tools.

-- Develop some strategies to establish or deploy a contactless approach including considering adopting more e-commerce capabilities and utilizing any of the above service providers and options to successfully accept payments.
+- Develop strategies to establish or deploy a contactless approach, including advanced e-commerce capabilities and utilizing appropriate service providers and options to accept payments.

 - Investigate, implement, and continually optimize how the strategy is working.